Angelytics-SA/script/analytics/README.md

 - **account:** *Required*.
 Your account id, provided by Angelytics.
 - **ga:** *Optional*.
 Your Google Analytics account ids to send the analytics to, if you want to visualize them on your current GA dashboard.
 Ex: ga="G-0123456789" or ga="G-0123456789 G-ABCDEFGHIJ G-KLMNOPQRST" for multiple accounts.
 - **fbq:** *Optional*.
 Your Pixel account ids to send the analytics to, if you want to visualize them on your current Pixel dashboard.
 Ex: fbq="vnlenvnepo" or fbq="coaencon 12e3ohcc 09uslnca" for multiple accounts.
 - **patch:** *Optional*.
 If used, it will patch the GA, Pixel, etc existing technology.
 If not present, Angelytics will try to prevent the execution of other analytic scripts.
-For example:
+For example the follow settup:

       <head>
         <script